vitaliset/vitaliset.github.io/_posts/2024-11-17-evaluating-ranking-in-regression.md

 <p><div align="justify">In supervised learning regression problems, the focus is generally on metrics that ensure the predicted value is close to the true value of the sample.
 Classic regression metrics are variations that involve the measure $| \hat{y_i} - y_i |$.</div></p>

 <p><div align="justify">However, it is not always essential to predict the exact value of the target variable precisely, as in some applications, exactness is not critical to the final objective.
 In many cases, achieving a good ranking of the predictions is sufficient to meet the demands of the business problem.
-Of course, this depends on the context, but with proper ranking, we can approach the problem similarly to setting a <p><a href="https://vitaliset.github.io/threshold-dependent-opt/">threshold in binary classification</a></p>
- or, more generally, as a policy problem.
+Of course, this depends on the context, but with proper ranking, we can approach the problem similarly to setting a <a href="https://vitaliset.github.io/threshold-dependent-opt/">threshold in binary classification</a> or, more generally, as a policy problem.
 In this case, the most appropriate cutoff point is identified through additional analysis to implement a desired treatment or action, such as targeting individuals with an expected credit card expense greater than $\delta$ for a new product marketing campaign.
 In most companies, the policy is structured around buckets of relevant percentiles, which are inherently based on ranking.</div></p>

 <p><div align="justify">In other scenarios, such as income estimation, the regression model is often used as an auxiliary variable in subsequent models.
 These models, frequently ensemble of decision trees, inherently disregard the exact value of variables, considering only their rankings.
 If the final model is, for instance, a logistic regression or even a neural network, simple transformations are typically applied, altering the distribution of the values but maintaining monotonicity.
 Again, the exact values matter much less than the ranking.</div></p>